-- maintenance or replacement of flat front doors where they form part of the building's fire compartmentation; - replacement or removal of internal flat doors and any internal layout alterations; - · replacement of windows or the installation of security grilles or shutters; and - · installation of smoke detection devices.
+• maintenance or replacement of flat front doors where they form part of the building's fire compartmentation;

+- replacement or removal of internal flat doors and any internal layout alterations; - replacement of windows or the installation of security grilles or shutters; and - installation of smoke detection devices.

-Managing agents may use the 'ARMA leasehold advice note - Fire safety in flats' as a template for the provision of advice to leaseholders.
+Duty holders may use the 'TPI leasehold advice note - Fire safety in flats' as a template for the provision of advice to leaseholders.

-Managing agents may also wish to provide details of the fire strategy for the building in any guidance document they create, including, in particular, information on:
+Duty holders may also wish to provide details of the fire strategy for the building in any guidance document they create, including, in particular, information on:

-- the fire safety and emergency action plan for the block including an explanation of the Stay Put policy (where relevant), examples of which are included in Annex A; - the required standard of housekeeping in common parts; - security measures and requirements to prevent arson; - the absence or presence of: - o fire detection and/or alarm systems;
+- the fire safety and emergency action plan for the block including an explanation of the Stay Put policy (where relevant), examples of which are included in Annex A;

+- the required standard of housekeeping in common parts;

+- security measures and requirements to prevent arson;

+- the absence or presence of:

+- fire detection and/or alarm systems;

-- o firefighting equipment;
+- firefighting equipment;

-- o fire suppression systems;
+- fire suppression systems;

-- o smoke ventilation systems; and
+- smoke ventilation systems; and

 - a brief description of what any fire detection and/or alarm systems does.